 Nokia Technologies pursues new business opportunities building on our innovations and the Nokia brand.
 Nokia Technologies develops and licenses cutting-edge innovations that are powering the next revolution in computing and mobility.
-The Nokia Technologies strategy consists of: 1) patent licensing, focused on licensing standard-essential and other patents in the Nokia portfolio to companies in the mobile devices market and beyond; 2) technology licensing, focused on licensing proprietary technologies to enable our customers to build better products; 3) brand partnerships, to help our customers leverage the value of the Nokia brand in consumer devices; and 4) incubation, focused on developing new products and solutions in the areas of digital media and digital health.
-All of these activities are supported by Nokia
+The Nokia Technologies strategy consists of: 1) patent licensing, focused on licensing standard-essential and other patents in the Nokia portfolio to companies in the mobile devices market and beyond; 2) technology licensing, focused on licensing proprietary spatial audio and video technologies to enable our customers to build better products; 3) brand licensing, to help our customers leverage the value of the Nokia brand in consumer devices; and 4) developing new products and technologies in digital health.

-Bell Labs, our world-class R&D team.
 For more information on the Nokia Technologies business, refer to "Business overview-Nokia Technologies".